SayadHakeemHA/Taxipark-responsive-website/README.md

-This is the responsive website by using HTML,CSS,JavaScript and Bootstrap
+This is the responsive website by using HTML,CSS,JavaScript and Bootstrap.